PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 - We've added a CCPA addendum to [our privacy policy](/privacy)
 - We've updated various policies for the release of [PostHog Cloud EU](/eu)
-- We've updated [our SCCs](/handbook/company/security) to the latest version
+- We've updated [our SCCs](/handbook/company/security) to the latest versions
 - We've [changed from Workable to Ashby for applicant data processing](https://www.ashbyhq.com/customers/posthog-customer-story)

 ### Other improvements & fixes